 Research grant from Impact Acceleration Account (University of Sussex) for Interdisciplinary Project Communicating and Building Confidence.
 Objective: developing online learning resource (film clips and texts) for the Royal College of Midwives.

 (forthcoming, pending copyright).
 “Russian Lubok at the Age of Catherine the Great.”
-Russian Journal of Communication.
+Visual Communication.

 2018 (with Tanja Staehler).
 Entry “Phenomenology,” in J. R. di Leo (ed.), Bloomsbury Handbook of Literary and Cultural Theory.
 London: Bloomsbury.

 B. Stocker and M. Mack (eds.), Palgrave Handbook of Literature and Philosophy.
 London: Palgrave Macmillan.

 2018.
 “The Sacrifice.
 Andrey Tarkovsky’s Gift of Death.”
 Metodo, vol. 6, No. 2, pp. 174-200.